jdhitsolutions/PSWorkItem/docs/Get-PSWorkItemArchive.md

 ### -Category

-Get all open tasks by category.
+Get all open PSWorkItems by category.
 There should be tab-completion for this parameter.
+If you will be specifying an alternate database path, specify the path before using this parameter so that correct categories will be detected.

 ```yaml
 Type: String